-Although improvements in allogeneic (donor-mediated) hematopoietic stem cell transplant ("HSCT"), currently the most frequently utilized therapy for FA, have resulted in more frequent hematologic correction of the disorder, HSCT is associated with both acute and long-term risks, including transplant-related mortality, graft versus host disease ("GVHD"), a sometimes fatal side effect of allogeneic transplant characterized by painful ulcers in the GI tract, liver toxicity and skin rashes, as well as increased risk of subsequent cancers.
-Our gene therapy program in FA is designed to enable a minimally toxic hematologic correction using a patient's own stem cells during the early years of life.
+Although improvements in allogeneic (donor-mediated) hematopoietic stem cell transplant ("HSCT"), currently the most frequently utilized therapy for FA, have resulted in hematologic correction of the disorder, HSCT is associated with both acute and long-term risks, including transplant-related mortality, graft failure, and graft versus host disease ("GVHD"), a sometimes fatal side effect of allogeneic transplant characterized by painful ulcers in the GI tract, liver toxicity and skin rashes, as well as increased risk of subsequent cancers.
+Our gene therapy program in FA is designed to enable a minimally toxic hematologic correction using a patient's own stem cells early in the disease course and administered without conditioning.
 We believe that the development of a broadly applicable autologous gene therapy can be transformative for these patients.

 Each of our hematology programs utilize third-generation, self-inactivating LV to correct defects in patients' HSCs, which are the cells found in bone marrow that are capable of generating blood cells over a patient's lifetime.
 Defects in the genetic coding of HSCs can result in severe, and potentially life-threatening anemia, which is when a patient's blood lacks enough properly functioning red blood cells to carry oxygen throughout the body.
 Stem cell defects can also result in severe and potentially life-threatening decreases in white blood cells resulting in susceptibility to infections, and in platelets responsible for blood clotting, which may result in severe and potentially life-threatening bleeding episodes.
-Patients with FA have a genetic defect that prevents the normal repair of genes and chromosomes within blood cells in the bone marrow, which frequently results in the development of acute myeloid leukemia ("AML"), a type of blood cancer, as well as bone marrow failure and congenital defects.
+Patients with FA have a genetic defect that prevents the normal repair of genes and chromosomes within blood cells in the bone marrow, which frequently results in the development of bone marrow failure, acute myeloid leukemia ("AML") and myeloid dysplastic syndrome ("MDS"), types of blood cancers.
+FA patients also typically present with congenital defects.
 The average lifespan of an FA patient is estimated to be 30 to 40 years.
 The prevalence of FA in the U.S. and EU is estimated to be approximately 4,000 patients in total.
 In light of the efficacy seen in non-conditioned patients, the addressable annual market opportunity is now believed to be 400 to 500 patients collectively in the U.S. and EU.

 We currently have one ex-vivo LV-based program targeting FA, RP-L102.
-RP-L102 is our lead LV-based program that we in-licensed from Centro de Investigaciones Energéticas, Medioambientales y Tecnológicas ("CIEMAT"), which is a leading research institute in Madrid, Spain.
-RP-L102 is currently being studied in our Phase 2 registrational enabling clinical trials treating FA patients at the Center for Definitive and Curative Medicine at Stanford University School of Medicine ("Stanford"), the University of Minnesota, Great Ormond Street Hospital ("GOSH") in London and Hospital Infantil de Nino Jesus ("HNJ") in Spain.
-The trial has enrolled a total of ten patients from the U.S. and EU.
-Two additional patients were treated in the US Phase 1 study at Stanford such that a total of 12 patients have received RP-L102 on Rocket-sponsored clinical trials.
+RP-L102 is our lead LV-based program that we inlicensed from Centro de Investigaciones Energéticas, Medioambientales y Tecnológicas ("CIEMAT"), which is a leading research institute in Madrid, Spain.
+Our Phase 2 registrational enabling clinical trials treating FA patients with RP-L102 at the Center for Definitive and Curative Medicine at Stanford University School of Medicine ("Stanford"), Great Ormond Street Hospital ("GOSH") in London and Hospital Infantil de Nino Jesus ("HNJ") in Spain completed treatment.
+The trial has treated a total of 12 patients from the U.S. and EU.
+Two additional patients were treated in the US Phase 1 study at Stanford such that a total of 14 patients have received RP-L102 on Rocket-sponsored clinical trials.
 Patients receive a single intravenous infusion of RP-L102 that utilizes fresh cells and "Process B" which incorporates a modified stem cell enrichment process, transduction enhancers, as well as commercial-grade vector and final drug product.